Home » Biblical Meanings » Biblical Meaning Of East Wind

 The east wind appears in several important stories in the Bible.
 One key reference is found in Genesis 41:22-27.
 In this story, Joseph interprets Pharaoh’s dream about seven years of plenty followed by seven years of famine.
 The famine is brought on by the east wind.
 This shows how the east wind can represent a time of great need and suffering.
 When the east wind blows, it can mean that hard times are coming.

-See Also: Biblical Meaning of Dreaming of Dirty Water
+See Also: Biblical Meaning Of Nicole

 Another important reference is in Exodus 10:13.
 Here, God sends a strong east wind that brings locusts to Egypt as a punishment for Pharaoh’s refusal to free the Israelites.
 The locusts eat all the crops, causing great destruction and hunger.
 This event shows how the east wind is used as a tool for judgment against those who do not listen to God.